Convex set: Definitions

 A function is convex if and only if its epigraph, the region (in green) above its graph (in blue), is a convex set.

 Let S be a vector space or an affine space over the real numbers, or, more generally, over some ordered field (this includes Euclidean spaces, which are affine spaces).
 A subset C of S is convex if, for all x and y in C, the line segment connecting x and y is included in C.

 This means that the affine combination (1 − t)x + ty belongs to C for all x,y in C and t in the interval [0, 1].
 This implies that convexity is invariant under affine transformations.
 Further, it implies that a convex set in a real or complex topological vector space is path-connected (and therefore also connected).

-A set C is strictly convex if every point on the line segment connecting x and y other than the endpoints is inside the topological interior of C. A closed convex subset is strictly convex if and only if every one of its boundary points is an extreme point.
+A set C is strictly convex if for every x and y in C, every point on the line segment connecting x and y other than the endpoints is inside the topological interior of C. A closed convex subset is strictly convex if and only if every one of its boundary points is an extreme point.

 A set C is absolutely convex if it is convex and balanced.

 Examples

 The convex subsets of R (the set of real numbers) are the intervals and the points of R. Some examples of convex subsets of the Euclidean plane are solid regular polygons, solid triangles, and intersections of solid triangles.
 Some examples of convex subsets of a Euclidean 3-dimensional space are the Archimedean solids and the Platonic solids.
-The Kepler-Poinsot polyhedra are examples of non-convex sets.
+The Kepler–Poinsot polyhedra are examples of non-convex sets.